 Hosta 'Little Ann'

 This cultivar with H. sieboldii in its background was originated by David Stone of Connecticut but was registered by Peter Ruh of Ohio in 1988.
 It forms a small size mound of gold foliage with white marginal variegation.
-The plant grows about 9 inches in height with a spread of around 25 inches.
-Its leaves are slightly wavy with smooth texture and thin substance.
-Medium purple flowers bloom in August.

 According to The Hostapedia by Mark Zilis (2009), "...becoming hard to find."

-In The Hosta Journal (1992 Vol. 23 No. 1) there is an article by Peter Ruh about the so-called David Stone Medium hostas which went by a numbering system that started with DSM.
+In The Hosta Journal (1992 Vol. 23 No. 1) there is an article by Peter Ruh about the so-called David Stone Medium or Miniature hostas which went by a numbering system that started with DSM.
 This cultivar was called DSM #4 and was described as "Small, fragile plant, yellow leaves with cream border, lavender flowers.
 Named by Payne."

 Copyright© 2000 -